On this page

 That creates a bad default:

-• the user does not really own the data workflow
+• the user does not really own the workflow around their data

 • the files are not durable